ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 ## 22- How to achieve multithreading in Python?

-Python offers a multi-threading package but it is not really good for speeding up the code.
-The GIL is a great way though it is not really multithreading.
-It executes one at a time but takes turns for different threads really fast which makes it seem like processes are running simultaneously.
+Python offers a multi-threading package but it is not good for speeding up the code.
+The GIL is a great way though it is not multithreading.
+It executes one at a time but takes turns for different threads fast which makes it seem like processes are running simultaneously.

 ## 23- What is the use of `with` in Python?